New cars have become luxury items

 They may get more emotional when the invoice arrives.

-Interest rates on new-car loans have soared from 4 or 5 percent to “almost 7 percent” in the past year, Caldwell said.
-Between high sticker prices and brutal interest rates, more than 15 percent of new car buyers now shell out more than $1,000 in monthly loan payments.
+Interest rates on new-car loans have soared from 4 or 5% to almost 7% in the past year, Caldwell said.
+Between high sticker prices and brutal interest rates, more than 15% of new car buyers now shell out more than $1,000 in monthly loan payments.
 Not on their house, but on their car.

 Buyers with low incomes and weak credit are fleeing the new-car market.
 Some of them wind up on the used-car market, where the pickings are not much better.